cenpa/freqfit/README.md

       a: a_ds3
       b: global_b

-combined_groups: # details of how we should attempt to combine datasets
+combined_datasets: # details of how we should attempt to combine datasets
   empty_ds: # name of the combined datasets
     costfunction: ExtendedUnbinnedNLL
     model: legendfreqfit.models.mymodel # model for the combined group (must match the datasets being added for now)